Point Cloud Resampling Through Hypergraph Signal Processing: Abstract

 \section{Abstract}

-Three-dimensional (3D) point clouds serve as an important data representation for visualization applications.
+Three-dimensional (3D) point clouds are important data representations in visualization applications.
 The rapidly growing utility and popularity of point cloud processing strongly motivate a plethora of research activities on large-scale point cloud processing and feature extraction.
 In this work, we investigate point cloud resampling based on hypergraph signal processing (HGSP).
-We develop a novel method to extract sharp object features and reduce the size of point cloud representation.
-By directly estimating hypergraph spectrum based on hypergraph stationary processing, we design a spectral kernel-based filter to capture high-dimensional interactions among the signal nodes of point clouds and to better preserve their surface outlines.
-Experimental results validate the effectiveness of hypergraph in representing point clouds, and demonstrate the robustness of the proposed resampling method in noisy environment.
+We develop a novel method to extract sharp object features and reduce the data size of point cloud representation.
+By directly estimating hypergraph spectrum based on hypergraph stationary processing, we design a spectral kernel-based filter to capture high-dimensional interactions among point signal nodes and to better preserve object surface outlines.
+Experimental results validate the effectiveness of hypergraph in representing point clouds, and demonstrate the robustness of the proposed algorithm under noise.